Phoenix Beach, LLC © ALL RIGHTS RESERVED.

 Once participants have completed this session, they should be able to:

 • Understand the major Federal income tax laws impacting C & S corporations, partnerships, LLCs, LLPs and their owners

 • Identify and comprehend any newly enacted legislation, changes and IRS guidance affecting business income tax returns

-• Detailed coverage of the business income tax provisions of the Tax Cuts & Jobs Act (TCJA) including but not limited to the new lower corporate income tax rates and AMT repeal; 20% qualified business income (QBI) deduction; changes to NOLs, business loss limitations, interest deduction, accounting method changes, fringe benefits and entertainment expenses
+• Review the business income tax provisions of the Tax Cuts & Jobs Act (TCJA) including but not limited to the new lower corporate income tax rates and AMT repeal; 20% qualified business income (QBI) deduction; changes to NOLs, business loss limitations, interest deduction, accounting method changes, fringe benefits and entertainment expenses

 • Look at any changes to the Forms 1120, 1120S, and 1065 and other related schedules and forms

 • Recent changes to depreciation and §179 expense